chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 .. tag config_rb_supermarket_summary

 The supermarket.rb file contains all of the non-default configuration settings used by the Chef Supermarket.
-(The default settings are built-in to the Chef Supermarket configuration and should only be added to the supermarket.rb file to apply non-default values.)
-These configuration settings are processed when the ``supermarket-ctl reconfigure`` command is run, such as immediately after setting up Chef Supermarket or after making a change to the underlying configuration settings after the server has been deployed.
+The default settings are built-in to the Chef Supermarket configuration, and should only be added to the supermarket.rb file to apply non-default values.
+These configuration settings are processed when the ``supermarket-ctl reconfigure`` command is run.
 The supermarket.rb file is a Ruby file, which means that conditional statements can be used in the configuration file.

 .. end_tag

-.. note:: The supermarket.rb file does not exist by default.
-To modify the settings for the Chef server, create a file named ``supermarket.rb`` in the ``/etc/supermarket/`` directory.
+.. note:: The ``supermarket.rb`` file does not exist by default.
+To modify the settings for the Supermarket server, create a file named ``supermarket.rb`` in the ``/etc/supermarket/`` directory.

 Settings
 =====================================================
-The following settings are may be configured in the supermarket.rb file.
+The following settings are may be configured in the ``supermarket.rb`` file.

-.. note:: When changes are made to the chef-server.rb file the Chef server must be reconfigured by running the ``supermarket-ctl reconfigure`` command.
+.. note:: You must run ``supermarket-ctl reconfigure`` to apply any changes made in the ``supermarket.rb`` file.

 General
 -----------------------------------------------------